thomasahle/json-gpt/README.md

 - `temperature`: Controls randomness in generation, lower is more deterministic.
 - `verbose`: Enable verbose mode to get more information during generation.

-## Contributions

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- OpenAI for providing the GPT models and API.
-- Lark parser, which powers the backbone of JSON validation.

-Happy Coding!